27 Things You Should Never Say to Customer Service

-While the person on the other end is working for the company that’s frustrating you, avoid conflating that individual with their organization since whatever is bothering you wasn’t directly their fault.
-Dane Kolbaba, founder of Watchdog Pest Control, urges against “using ‘you’ or ‘your’ when referring to mistakes the company (or a previous representative) made.”
+Though a customer service rep works for the company that's frustrating you, avoid conflating that individual with their organization.
+After all, whatever is bothering you isn't directly their fault, and blaming them won't help you in the long run.
+Specifically, Dane Kolbaba, founder of Watchdog Pest Control, cautions against "using 'you' or 'your' when referring to mistakes the company (or a previous representative) made."

-“If they’re personally insulted for an issue they had no direct hand in, it’s completely human to feel less helpful, and these representatives are no different,” Kolbaba notes.
-You’re better off trying to ally yourself with them in order to solve the issue together, rather than lumping the rep in with the problem and accusing them.
+"If they're personally insulted for an issue they had no direct hand in, it's completely human to feel less helpful, and these representatives are no different," he says.
+You're better off trying to ally yourself with the person trying to help you so you can solve the issue together.

 "Your company screwed up, so you better fix this."

-The customer service rep is not there to be a punching bag.
-Even if someone at the company you are calling messed up, that does not mean you can hurl angry comments at the customer service rep and vent your rage just because they represent the organization that is frustrating you.
+That customer service rep is not there to be a punching bag.
+Even if the company you are calling messed up, that does not mean you can take your anger out on the rep trying to help you sort things out.

-“Any form of abuse (e.g. verbal, emotional, etc.) should be completely avoided,” stresses Sarkis Hakopdjanian, director of strategy and principal for marketing consultancy The Business Clinic, which specializes in employee training services in customer service.
-“These are human beings that are trying to do their jobs as best as they can.
-Sometimes a customer is upset about something another employee did, or about a company policy, and they unfortunately take it out on the rep trying to resolve their problem.”
+"Any form of abuse (e.g. verbal, emotional, etc.) should be completely avoided," stresses Sarkis Hakopdjanian, director of strategy for marketing consultancy The Business Clinic, which specializes in employee training services.
+"These are human beings that are trying to do their jobs as best as they can.
+Sometimes a customer is upset about something another employee did, or about a company policy, and they unfortunately take it out on the rep trying to resolve their problem."

 "You're not listening to me."

-Sometimes the person on the other end of the line may not quite understand the issue that you are having.
-But that does not mean they are not listening to you or that you can’t clarify what it is you are trying to explain without being rude.
+Sometimes the person on the other end of the line doesn't immediately understand the issue that you are having.
+However, that does not mean they are not listening to you or that repeating yourself in a more agitated tone will resolve anything.

 "Isn't the customer always right?"

-This cliché still gets trotted out every so often—usually by customers who are definitely in the wrong.
+This cliché still gets trotted out every so often, usually by customers who are in the wrong.